 Each student is expected to engage in an independent research project during the second summer of their program.
 The general examination is in the form of a manuscript suitable for submission to a premier or high quality marketing journal in the student’s area of concentration, and a presentation of the research.
 The student is expected to “drive” this project, under the mentorship of their GE Committee.
-Prior to forming the GE Committee, the student must have completed:
+Prior to identifying a GE Chair and forming the GE Committee, the student must have advanced to their third year in the program, having completed:

 - all required MKTG courses,

 - at least 9 credits of research methods, and

 - at least 9 credits of supporting courses.

 Objective: The objective of the general examination is for the student to demonstrate the ability to create and communicate a conceptual framework, generate research questions and/or hypotheses of theoretical and managerial interest, and empirically address the research questions and/or hypotheses.
 The empirical work can include qualitative data, experiments, surveys, secondary data, simulations, or analytical models.
 The student is solely responsible for the writing of the general examination.